 How to Make a Fabric Memo Board

 Most people could probably use a little more organization in their lives; I sure know I could.
-A great way to reign in all those loose notes, receipts and calendars is a memo board.
+A great way to rein in all those loose notes, receipts and calendars is a memo board.
 Sometimes called a French Memo Board, these quilted ribbon boards are a stylish alternative to traditional bulletin boards while still providing a lot of function.

 The great thing about making your own memo board is that you can tailor the design exactly to your needs.
-You can make it as large or as small as you want and you can add more or less ribbon for displaying large photos or small notes.
+You can make it as large or as small as you want, and you can add more or less ribbon for displaying large photos or small notes.
 There are a lot of different ways you can make this project, and we’re going to walk you through one.

 1. Roll out the batting and lay your board on top of it.
-Cut the batting leaving about 2-3 inches on all sides of the board.
+Cut the batting, leaving about 2-3 inches on all sides of the board.

 2. Starting in the center of one side of the board, pull the batting taut around the edge of the board and staple it in place.
 Repeat this process on the opposite side of the board.
-Work back and forth between the sides pulling and stapling.
+Work back and forth between the sides, pulling and stapling.